kgisl/cs8251/notes/unit5.md

 - There are two types of files - text and binary files
 - There are two techniques for processing files - sequential and random

-Every open file has an associated file position indicator, which describes where read and write operations take place in the file.
+Every open file has an associated `file position indicator`, which describes where read and write operations take place in the file.
 The position is always specified in bytes from the beginning of the file.
-When a new file is opened, the position indicator is always at the beginning of the file, i.e., at position 0.
+When a new file is opened, the position indicator is always at the beginning of the file, i.e., at `position 0`.

-Writing and reading operations occur at the location of the position indicator and update the position indicator as well.
-Thus, if one wishes to read all the data in a file sequentially or write data to a file sequentially, it is not necessary to be concerned about the position indicator because the stream I/O functions take care of it automatically.
+- Writing and reading operations occur at the location of the position indicator and update the position indicator as well.
+Thus, if one wishes to read all the data in a file sequentially or write data to a file sequentially, it is not necessary to be concerned about the `position indicator` because the stream I/O functions take care of it automatically.

-When more control is required, the C library functions that help determine and change the value of the file position indicator, have to be used.
+- When more control is required, the C library functions that help determine and change the value of the `file position indicator`, have to be used.
 By controlling the position indicator, random access of a file can be made possible.
 Here, random means that data can be read from, or written to, any position in a file without reading or writing all the preceding data.

 ## Creating a Sequential Access file